Mwiche96/OhMyGrid/docs/starter-kit.md

     - Check detailed mapping guidelines in the OSM Wiki.

 Even small edits like missing towers or bits of power lines make a big difference by helping others complete the grid.
 Don't worry about making mistakes.
 Mapping is an iterative process, and the OpenStreetMap community can detect anything that is missing or wrongly tagged.

-The OpenStreetMap Wiki pages [The Power Network](https://wiki.openstreetmap.org/wiki/Power_networks) and [Key:Power](https://wiki.openstreetmap.org/wiki/Key:power) provide an overview of how to map different power infrastructure.